TalaoDAO/context/README.md

 ### Description

-This VC is used only for authentication by email.
+This credential is used only for authentication by email.
 All properties are required.

 ### Example